-When visiting Iceland, it’s important to take the weather and the seasons into account.
-Iceland in the summer is a completely different beast from Iceland in the winter and Akureyri is no exception.
-Each season has its own charms and season-specific activities!
+When visiting Iceland, it’s essential to consider the weather and the seasons.
+Iceland in the summer is an entirely different beast from Iceland in the winter, and Akureyri is no exception.
+Each season has its charms and season-specific activities!

-Akureyri in springtime is also an ornithologist’s paradise, with the rich variety of migratory birds returning to the area to lay their eggs.
-Particularly good places for bird-watching include Krossanesborgir, the estuary of the river Eyjafjarðará and the islands on the fjords, Grímsey and Hrísey.
-Grímsey is home to one of the biggest puffin colonies in Iceland and in Hrísey, ptarmigan and arctic terns are quite common.
+As spring arrives, so do north Iceland’s most popular residents, the migrant birds that populate the surrounding area.
+Particularly good places for birdwatching include Krossanesborgir, the estuary of the river Eyjafjarðará, and the islands Grímsey and Hrísey.
+Grímsey is home to one of the most significant puffin colonies in Iceland, and in Hrísey, ptarmigan and arctic terns are quite common.

 Summer is the most popular season to visit Akureyri and for a good reason!
 The nature surrounding the town puts on a grand show and the weather is on its best behaviour.